AppThreat/atom/specification/docs/slices.md

 # Introduction

 Program slicing is a technique to extract parts of a program based on a criterion.
-Atom (powered by joern library) is a static opinionated data flow slicer optimized for application and dependency analysis use cases with up to 100K LOC.
+Atom (powered by chen library) is a static opinionated data flow slicer optimized for application and dependency analysis use cases with up to 100K LOC.

 ## Design principles